grab/app-sizer/docs/report.md

 For more details on the Docker setup, see our [Docker guide][grafana-docker].

-### Dashboard
+### Grafana Dashboard

 A default **App Download Size Breakdown** dashboard is included in the Grafana docker instance.
-If you have an existing InfluxDB and Grafana setup, you can import our dashboard using this [JSON file](../grafana/dashboard-to-import.json).
+If you have an existing InfluxDB and Grafana setup, you can import our dashboard using this [JSON file][json-dashboard-file].
+Our [blogpost][blog-post]  introduce the provided dashboards

 ## Markdown Tables